goodwithtech/dockle/README.md

 FATAL   - Add HEALTHCHECK instruction to the container image
         * not found HEALTHCHECK statement
 FATAL   - Do not use update instructions alone in the Dockerfile
-        * Use 'apt-get update --no-cache' : /bin/sh -c apt-get update && apt-get install -y git PASS    - Remove setuid and setgid permissions in the images FATAL   - Use COPY instead of ADD in Dockerfile
+        * Use 'Always combine RUN apt-get update with apt-get install' : /bin/sh -c apt-get update && apt-get install -y git PASS    - Remove setuid and setgid permissions in the images FATAL   - Use COPY instead of ADD in Dockerfile
         * Use COPY : /bin/sh -c #(nop) ADD file:81c0a803075715d1a6b4f75a29f8a01b21cc170cfc1bff6702317d1be2fe71a3 in /app/credentials.json